chanchal-igcar/Python-code-for-simulating-Neel-and-Bloch-skyrmions/README.md

-This code can simulate Lorentz TEM images for Neel and Bloch type of skyrmions and their spin orientation for (Fe,Cr)2B system.
+This code can simulate Lorentz TEM images for Bloch and Néel type of skyrmions and their spin orientation for (Fe,Cr)2B system.

 ## Skyrmion Simulation and Visualization
 This Python script simulates and visualizes two types of magnetic skyrmions — **Bloch** and **Néel** — using NumPy and Matplotlib.
 Skyrmions are topologically protected spin structures found in magnetic materials and are of great interest in spintronics and magnetic storage technologies.